Jamsil Arena

-Jamsil Arena (Korean: 잠실체육관), also known as Jamsil Indoor Stadium, is an indoor sporting arena.
+Jamsil Arena (Korean: 잠실체육관), a.k.a.
+Jamsil Indoor Stadium, is an indoor sporting arena.
 It is part of Seoul Sports Complex, located in Seoul, South Korea.
 The capacity of the arena is 11,069 for basketball and was built from December 1976 to April 1979.
 The Seoul Samsung Thunders are the tenants.

 Notable events

-Jamsil Arena hosted the basketball events and volleyball final of the 1988 Summer Olympics.
+Jamsil Arena hosted the basketball events and volleyball finals during the 1988 Summer Olympics.

 It has also been used to host various entertainment events, to include World Wrestling Entertainment (WWE) events and concerts, by Iron Maiden, Alicia Keys, Mariah Carey, Muse, Nine Inch Nails, Incubus, and Japanese band L'Arc-en-Ciel, among others.